Speaking of California and flipping California, hail I share with you this next headline.

 This is not at all.

-Oh my God, this is embarrassing.
+Oh, my God, this is embarrassing.

-You think if you think Trump is growing them?
+You think Trump is growing them?

 You think Trump's growing so that that number of percentage of 60 million that voted for him, it's getting closer and closer to all of them being all in.